 Economic sanctions are defined as the withdrawal of customary trade and financial relations for foreign and security policy purposes.
 They may be comprehensive, prohibiting commercial activity with regard to an entire country, like the longstanding U.S. embargo of Cuba, or they may be targeted, blocking transactions of and with particular businesses, groups, or individuals.

 Since 9/11, there has been a pronounced shift toward targeted or so-called “smart” sanctions, which aim to minimize the suffering of innocent civilians.
 Sanctions take a variety of forms, including travel bans, asset freezes, arms embargoes, capital restraints, foreign aid reductions, and trade restrictions.
-(General export controls, which are not reactive by nature, are often excluded from sanctions discussions.)
+(General export controls, which are not punitive by nature, are often excluded from sanctions discussions.)

 When are sanctions used?